How Many Elements Are In The Periodic Table

 The Number of Elements in the Periodic Table

 The first periodic table was designed by Russian chemist Dmitri Mendeleev in 1869 and had only 65 elements.
 It had a large number of gaps that showed where elements should be, but had not yet been discovered.
 As scientific discovery of the elements continued, elements were added to the table and the table readjusted to take into account the atomic number of elements and their reaction to other substances.
-The periodic table currently has a total of 118 elements and no gaps.
+Currently, the periodic table currently has a total of 118 elements and contains no gaps.
 It is by no means thought to be complete and scientists continue to work towards discovering and synthesizing other elements.
-Element 112 is the newest element discovered and is a super heavy element and is approximately 277 times heavier than hydrogen, making it the heaviest element in the periodic table.
-Element 112 is officially called Copernicium and has the atomic number of 112 and the symbol Cn. ?

 Related Articles